Lifelong-ML/ServiceRobots/navigation/README.md

 - ROS [Indigo](http://wiki.ros.org/indigo/Installation/Ubuntu) - Full Desktop installation recommended
 - For core navigation capabilities
     - Google's [Cartographer for Turtlebot](https://google-cartographer-ros-for-turtlebots.readthedocs.io/en/latest/)
+        - You may install Cartographer in it's own workspace as shown in the installation instructions or, if you know what you are doing, you can install it in your current catkin workspace.
+If you install in a separate workspace, you may need to add a new source command to your .bashrc file.
+It will look something like `source ~/path/to/cartographer/install_isolated/setup.bash`
+        - If you run into trouble later with sourcing from multiple workspaces, see [this thread](http://answers.ros.org/question/205976/sourcing-from-multiple-workspaces/) for tips on resolving this.
+The key is to make sure you build and source one workspace at a time since each source command overlays on the previous one
     - Turtlebot packages: `sudo apt-get install ros-indigo-turtlebot`
     - TEB local planner: `sudo apt-get install ros-indigo-teb-local-planner`
+    - amcl: `sudo apt-get install ros-indigo-amcl`
+    - move_base: `sudo apt-get install ros-indigo-move-base`
 - For running a Hokuyo laser, the hokuyo_node package is needed: `sudo apt-get install ros-indigo-hokuyo-node`
 - For autonomus exploration hector_slam is needed: `sudo apt-get install ros-indigo-hector-slam`
 - For the robust controller, SMACH is needed: `sudo apt-get install ros-indigo-smach-ros`